History of the Inn

 Amelia Island, Florida History Runs Deep at Our Inn

-Our bed and breakfast is steeped in Amelia Island, Florida history with the two historic homes, Williams House (c.
-1856) and Hearthstone House (c.
-1859) which today comprise the inn.
+Our bed and breakfast is steeped in Amelia Island, Florida history with the three historic homes, Williams House (c.
+1856), Hearthstone House and the Carriage House which today comprise the inn.

 The Williams House’s Place in Amelia Island, Florida History

 The Williams House is guarded by its original iron fence, one of the few left standing after the Civil War.
 The fleur-de-lis detail reflects the French influence in the islands early history.
-The beautiful porch gingerbread was designed by R.S.
-Schuyler, a famous New York architect and added in 1860.
+The beautiful gingerbread design on the veranda was designed by R.S.
+Schuyler, a famous New York architect.
 He signed an agreement stating that he would not duplicate the striking design and it remains unique to this date.
-In 1880, the south wing of the home was added.

 Williams worked for the surveying firm of Lawrence Washington, a nephew of George Washington.
 The firm was deputized to survey Spanish land grants in the state of Florida.
 One of his assignments was David Yulee’s railroad from Amelia Island to Cedar Key.
 Williams was one of the first to befriend the Seminole Indian Nation.
 Once his surveying days were over he partnered with Samuel Swann to locate and sell land for the state.
 In 1865, President Andrew Johnson appointed him Registrar of the Public Lands for the state of Florida.
 At the time of his death in 1888 Williams owned almost 400,000 acres in Florida.
 The Williams family occupied this home for over 100 years.

 During the time that the Island flew under the flag of the Confederacy, Jefferson Davis, a friend of Williams, was a guest in the house on many occasions.
 It is said that Davis stored some of his furniture and personal affects in the home.
 During the war the family moved to Waldo, Florida for their safety.
-When Union troops occupied Fernandina, they used the Williams House as headquarter and the Hearthstone as an infirmary.
-Williams, who had released his slaves prior to the war, upon his return to the island, became active in the Underground Railroad, offering a safe house for slaves.
-A secret room exists in the dining room that was used to hide them until safe to travel.
+When Union troops occupied Fernandina, they used the Williams House as headquarters and the Hearthstone as an infirmary.
+Upon his return to the island, Williams, who had released his slaves, became active in the Underground Railroad, offering a safe house for slaves.
+A secret room exists near the dining room that was used to hide them until safe to travel.

 The Williams House Today

 The Amelia Island Williams House has operated as a Bed & Breakfast since 1994 and has eleven elegant guest rooms.
-We serve southern breakfasts, a sunset wine social in the evenings and provide a relaxing environment amid beautiful gardens, ancient oaks and magnolias.
+We serve gourmet breakfasts, a sunset wine social and provide a relaxing environment amid beautiful gardens, ancient oaks and magnolias.

 Our Williams House Inn has something to offer those couples seeking romantic Amelia Island getaways, pampering and rejuvenation, or respite from the distractions of everyday life amid our live oaks dripping with Spanish moss and wide verandas with porch swing.
 Rejuvenate yourself or your relationship at the Williams House bed and breakfast inn!